kumarav1nash/Corona_Tracker_Bot/README.md

 ### Track the corona case and stay at home. we will fight together with this pandemic.

 ## It would be nice if you star this repository

+#### NOTE : if you are on Ubuntu you may need to download mpg321 package here is the command for that
+- sudo apt-get install -y mpg321